kimou6055/WePrompt/Readme.md

 # Conclusion

-Raven v4 is not very powerful, it can perform basic tasks such as writing sql queries and simple code in python or java for example, but if you want to use it as your project structurer it won't be able to guide you very well, because of its 14B parameters.
-Nevertheless, it is a good model for understanding and following the thread of a discussion.
-Projects with Raven v4 would be simple chatbots that would respond on demand either to universal, known questions, or to custom data, and in this case we'd be moving towards Raven 3B or 7B for the finetuning.
+Raven v4, a model based on the foundation of RWKV-4 has a promising architecture, however, the version of its weights trained by the community is not very powerful, the model can perform basic tasks like writing SQL queries and simple code in Python or Java for example, but if you want to use it as a project structure it will not be able to guide you very well, because of its obsolete training data.
+Nevertheless, it's a good model for understanding and following the thread of a discussion.
+The important thing is that the model has an architecture that favors its low-cost training and that with well-chosen custom training data, it can be worth a gpt-3.5 or even better and more specialized, depending on your data.

 [Here](https://www.canva.com/design/DAFl0PMO1Fc/D1k7EG1VMgPtTtLGnIJnuA/edit?utm_content=DAFl0PMO1Fc&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton) is a presentation for the RWKV model in the Wevioo intenship context.

 # Possibilities

-finetuning the model with custom data.
+Projects with Raven v4 would be simple chatbots that would respond on demand either to universal, known questions in the model's training data, or to personalised data, in which case we would be more interested in finetuning models with 500M or 1.5B parameters at a low training cost, while taking advantage of its architecture and the fact that, with a certain implementation, the model remembers the conversation.

 # Credits :
  Credits for the RWKV-4-Raven model goes to [BlinkDL](RWKV-4-Raven)

  Credits for project structure and implementation goes to [Med Karim Akkari](linkedin.com/in/karim-akkari-9613661bb/)